rudolfschmidt/acc/README.md

 * Add support for suffix currency

 ## Known Bugs
 * Issues with formating numbers in reports due to https://github.com/rust-num/num-rational/issues/10.
 Solution is to find a workaround or to replace the used library by another extern library or something custom developed.
+Calculations are not affected, only the display of numbers.